Income tax declaration in France

 1. Under the heading “Traitements, Salaires”, they must not indicate the amount of the financial and family benefits paid by CERN, which are subject to internal taxation by the Organization.

-4. The internal tax annual certificate
+4. The internal tax annual certificate should be sent

 Members of the personnel are invited to consult the FAQ prepared by the Valserhône SIP.

-Members of the personnel who have received an individual annual statement from the CERN administration must complete their French tax declaration as follows:
+Members of the personnel who have received an individual annual statement from the CERN administration must complete their French tax declaration form as follows:

 1. Under the heading "Traitements, salaires - salaires de source étrangère avec crédit d'impôt égal à l'impôt français" (box 1AF) and the heading "Revenus de source étrangère ouvrant droit à un crédit d'impôt égal à l'impôt français" (box 8TK): report the amount of salary and other income that is likely to be subject to tax in the home country; this includes cost-of-living allowance if it is subject to tax in the home country;